PDRX91/natureConnect/README.md

 ## Motivation

-This project was built for a hackathon and grew out of our desire to expand our javascript skills while making a simple game with a clear Nature theme.
+This project was built for a 2-day hackathon and grew out of our desire to expand our javascript skills while making a simple game with a clear Nature theme.

 ## Usage

-To add more depth to our connect 4 game after adding the multiplayer mode we programmed a simple AI to enable single player play.
+To add more depth to our connect 4 game we programmed a simple AI to enable single player play.
 Single player mode is the default, and prospective players only need to select their token choices before clicking the start button!

 ## Project